ciselab/CPS_SPA_Detection_Tool/README.md

 ## Notes
 Running the script with a selection of project can be done by removing/commenting the projects from the dictionary in `dict_repo_list.py` called `projects`.

+## Manual Validation
+To generate the .md files for manual validation of this tool, run `results_analyses_to_md_csv.py`.
+Currently, only a selection of files are being analysed.